What is a PAD?

 Frequently Asked Questions

-What are the PADs Innovation project objectives?
+What are the Psychiatric Advance Directives Innovation project objectives?

-What can be addressed in a PAD?
+What can be addressed in a Psychiatric Advance Directive?

-Who are Peers?
+Who are peers?

-Will PADs be available in different languages?
+Will Psychiatric Advance Directives be available in different languages?

 See CountiesSee News & Updates